Japanese leader asks Pfizer for additional vaccine supply

 Japanese leader asks Pfizer for additional vaccine supplyNew

-TOKYO (AP) — Japanese Prime Minister Yoshihide Suga has asked the U.S. drug maker Pfizer for additional supplies of the COVID-19 vaccine to speed up the inoculations that lag behind many other countries.
-Suga, after holding talks with President Joe Biden at the White House, wrapped up his Washington visit on Saturday with a phone call to Pfizer CEO Albert Bourla.
-Taro Kono, a Cabinet minister tasked with vaccinations, told a Japanese TV talk show the two sides have practically reached an agreement over the vaccines.
-Suga asked Burla for additional supplies that would cover all eligible recipients by September, as well as to ensure the stable and prompt delivery of the ongoing vaccine shipments.
-So far, less than 1% of the population have gotten the jab.
+TOKYO (AP) — Japan’s prime minister has asked U.S. drug maker Pfizer for additional supplies of the COVID-19 vaccine.
+Yoshihide Suga is looking to speed up his country’s inoculation drive, which lags behind many other countries.
+After holding talks with President Joe Biden at the White House, Suga wrapped up his Washington visit on Saturday with a phone call to Pfizer’s CEO.
+A Japanese Cabinet minister tasked with vaccinations said Sunday that the two sides have practically reached an agreement over the vaccines.
+Suga asked for additional supplies that would cover all eligible recipients by September.
+So far, less than 1% of Japan’s population have gotten the vaccine.